Coquitlam-Buntzen system

 The Lake Buntzen Generation Station Crew Dock and Accessibility Upgrade will replace the existing dock for safe access.

-The Lake Buntzen Turbine Inlet Valves Hydraulics Upgrades will replace the dated equipment to improve the hydraulics cylinder to a high-pressure hydraulic system with no oil leakage.
+The Lake Buntzen Turbine Inlet Valves Hydraulics Upgrades will replace the dated equipment to improve the Hydraulics cylinder to a high-pressure Hydraulic system with no oil leakage.

 Coquitlam-Buntzen Diversion Tunnel is now complete with the required upgrades to the Coquitlam-Buntzen Diversion Tunnel.